Resources for Covered Activity Administrators

 Careful planning is critical to effective emergency management.
 Under the Protecting Minors Policy, to help protect the well-being, safety, and security of minor participants and staff involved in a covered activity, covered activity administrators (CAAs) are responsible for establishing an emergency plan with protocols that address potential emergency situations.
 The following guide has been developed to serve as a resource to support CAAs with their emergency management plans:

-USC Student Health Services (SHS) provides acute medical care and urgent consultation for assistance with referral in a mental health emergency to registered summer program participants, age 12 and over, whose sponsoring department pays the Student Health Fee.
+SC Student Health Services (SHS) provides acute medical care and urgent consultation for assistance with referral in a mental health emergency to registered summer program participants, age 12 and over, whose sponsoring department pays the Student Health Fee.
 Participants under the age of 18 must be accompanied by an adult when seeking services at SHS.
 Participant registration does not include access to specialty care, student counseling services, allergy shots and other injection therapy.
 Participants with an injury or illness which requires emergency care will be transferred to an emergency room or in life-threatening situations, receive paramedic assistance.

 Departments should register their participants with SHS if it falls within one of the following categories: